Richard M. Klein Chair

 Mr. Matsukawa is an active chamber musician and has performed and toured with the Marlboro Festival.
 The Philadelphia Inquirer praised him for “his lyrical gifts, expressive range, and refined sense of ensemble” in a performance at Marlboro.
 He was also hailed by the Washington Post in a review of a solo concerto: “As an orchestral player, Matsukawa can be relied on for a burst of rich maroon and dark crimson in the collective sound.
 His playing is elastic and agile and thankfully accurate.
 The same goes for his gentle, songlike account of the Weber Bassoon Concerto.
 His soft tones were full and even, his passage work liquid and delicate, his second movement like an aria and his last movement filled with a calm modesty in its virtuoso romp.
 He is an invaluable asset to the orchestra.”

 Prior to his post with The Philadelphia Orchestra, Mr. Matsukawa served as principal bassoon with the National Symphony in Washington D.C., the St. Louis Symphony, the Virginia Symphony, and the Memphis Symphony.
 In 1998 he performed and recorded Shostakovich’s Symphony No. 7 as acting principal bassoon with the New York Philharmonic under Kurt Masur.
 Mr. Matsukawa is a regular member of the faculties at both the Curtis Institute of Music and the Boyer College of Music at Temple University.
-In 2019 he served as a judge, at the invitation of Valery Gergiev, and was a member of the prestigious jury for the Tchaikovsky Competition in St. Petersburg, Russia.
+In 2019 he served as a judge and was a member of the prestigious jury for the Tchaikovsky Competition in St. Petersburg, Russia.
 That same year he served as a member of the jury for the ARD Competition in Munich, Germany.

 Mr. Matsukawa also conducts regularly and studied conducting privately with Otto Werner Mueller, who was the head of the Conducting Department at the Curtis Institute of Music.
 His orchestral conducting debut took place in Japan in 2009 at the Pacific Music Festival, which is comprised of musicians from around the world and was founded by Leonard Bernstein.
 Mr. Matsukawa conducted in the Festival’s 20th anniversary garnering Christoph Eschenbach’s appraisal as a new “conducting star.”
 Since then he has been invited back to conduct in Japan every year, including a tour of concerts in Tokyo, Sapporo, and Hamamatsu, receiving glowing reviews.
 Additionally, he has conducted the PMF Link Up Concerts, based on the partnership program with Carnegie Hall, as well as for the Leonard Bernstein Memorial Concert.
 He has also conducted a number of concerts at the Curtis Institute of Music.
 He is currently music director of the Independence Sinfonia.
 He made his United States conducting debut with the Virginia Symphony in 2016 and returned to that ensemble in June 2021 during its centennial season.